rails/rails/guides/source/form_helpers.md

 form_for [:admin, :management, @article]
 ```

-For more information on Rails' routing system and the associated conventions, please see the "routing guide":routing.html.
+For more information on Rails' routing system and the associated conventions, please see the [routing guide](routing.html).

 ### How do forms with PATCH, PUT, or DELETE methods work?